Chostakovitch/TPA2016/README.md

 Import `I2C_TPA2016.h` in your program.
 Compile with `-ltpa2016` flag or add it to your Makefile `LDFLAGS` variable.

+**Warning** : in the past, all smbus calls were defined in headers, but newer versions are in a shared library.
+You may have to compile your program with `-li2c` flag.

 Sample usage :
 ```c++
 #include <I2C_TPA2016.h>